 The mortise chisel is a specialist chisel for joinery, cabinetmaking and furniture work.
 It is not generally used by carpenters.
 Craftsmen that routinely use mortise chisels work to much tighter tolerances than most woodworkers, so a professional-grade mortise chisel must be forged and shaped to tighter tolerances than other chisels.

 I only have one blacksmith with the skills and attention to detail required to make mortise chisels to my specifications.
-He thinks I’m too picky.
-I think he’s too stubborn.
+He thinks I’m a prissy pink princess.
+I think he’s a stubborn old fart.
 We’re like an old married couple（ツ).

 If you need to cut lots of precise mortise holes quickly, then this tool will definitely improve your results and increase your satisfaction.
 It may not be the most handsome chisel in your toolchest, but you will come to rely on it more than any other for quality joinery work.